X1X71/Pi-hole-Unbound/README.md

-# How to set up Unbound as a recursive DNS resolver on Pi-hole
+# How to set up Unbound (recursive DNS resolver) on Pi-hole

 **Important Information:**